Münster Prison Library

 Successful renovation and creative design

-In 2005, a decision was made to hire professional architects to redesign the library completely.
+In 2005, a professional architect redesigned the library completely.
 The new library is a true illustration of the fact that libraries open doors to new worlds.
 The room with its central location and attractive entrance invites the inmates into a large colorful space.
 The clever use of mirrors enlarges the room and gives it a kaleidoscopic effect.
 The library materials are displayed on three levels, on open shelves, moving carts and low cabinets.
 A “railway station for literary travels” (“Bahnhof der Bücher,”) is set up to take the inmates on a creative journey out of prison life.

 Redesign of the library (2005)